Kerosin3/RUST-WASM-RPC-PROJECT/readme.md

-# Project RUST and WASM performance and runtime-reloadable modules
+# Project server-client app (RUST) with runetime reloadable WebAssembly modules and its performance evaluation

 ## Overview